apache/beam/website/www/site/content/en/contribute/_index.md

 - A [GitHub](https://github.com/) account.
 - A Linux, macOS, or Microsoft Windows development environment.
 - Java JDK 8 installed.
-- [Docker](https://www.docker.com/) installed for some tasks including building worker containers and testing this website changes locally.
+- [Docker](https://www.docker.com/) installed for some tasks including building worker containers and testing changes to this website locally.
 - For SDK Development:
    - [Go](https://golang.org) 1.12 or later installed for Go SDK development.
    - Python 3.x interpreters.
 You will need Python interpreters for all Python versions supported by Beam.